Microcephalic osteodysplastic primordial dwarfism type II

 Microcephalic osteodysplastic primordial dwarfism type II (MOPD II) is a form of primordial dwarfism associated with brain and skeletal abnormalities.
 It was characterized in 1982.

 MOPD II is listed as a rare disease by the Office of Rare Diseases (ORD) of the National Institutes of Health (NIH).
 This indicates that MOPD (or a subtype of MOPD) affects less than 200,000 people in the US population.

 It is associated with the protein pericentrin (PCNT).

-Intelligence is reported by usually within low-normal or mild intellectual disability range.
-Some have average levels of intelligence, but may masked by specific learning disability.
+Intelligence is reported to be usually within low-normal or mild intellectual disability range.
+Some have average levels of intelligence, but it may be masked by specific learning disability.